 Low Operating Standards Causes High Retail Defection

-ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection.
-The report’s subtitle is:
+ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection by customers.
+This loss of customer loyalty, largely through poor service is causing partial customer defection for the company time after time.
+The subtitle of the study is:

-Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences and bad business consequences.
+Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations or ‘onsite audit‘ programs leave themselves prone to disappointing in-store experiences lower customer satisfaction and bad business consequences.
 Specifically for the latter, they mean defection.

 What is the Opportunity?

-The good news is that according to the report findings, 86% of consumers still make more than half their purchases at physical stores.
-When retailers offer great in-store experiences, shoppers spend more time in stores, make more impulse purchases, come back more often and think more favorably about the brand.
-Smart retailers view their physical locations as a strength and invest accordingly to prevent retail defection.
+The good news is that according to the report findings, 86% of customers still make more than half their purchases at physical stores.
+When retailers offer great in-store experiences, loyalty improves, shoppers spend more time in stores, make more impulse purchases, come back more frequently each month and think more favorably about the brand.
+Smart retailers view their physical locations and level of operations as a strength and invest accordingly to prevent retail defection.

 Where is it Going Wrong?

-Only 18% of consumers think brands are delivering great customer experiences.
+In the survey, only 18% of customers think brands are delivering great customer experiences.
 In more detail, 70% of shoppers have had a recent negative experience in stores.
+This is causing customers to defect and a decrease in customer spending for the company.
+Loyalty is decreasing from a higher percentage of customers.
+The current retail model is just not working.

 What this means is that retailers are not executing on the basic operational standards: